FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-4/README.md

 You have to specify in the `rules` file how your application is to be compiled.
 But many applications use a small number of distinct build systems.
 For example, almost all C and C++ applications/libraries nowadays use GNU Autoconf/Automake, or CMake, or plain 'make' with a few standard target names.
 Almost all Python applications use setuptools.
 Almost all Ruby applications/libraries use RubyGems.
 Almost all Node.js applications/libraries use NPM or Yarn.
 The list goes on.
 There are very few custom, non-standard build systems out there.
 Can debhelper figure out automatically what build system we're using and take care of the compile and install-into-package-root steps for us?
 Why yes, it can!

 Also, imagine that you have to conform to even more Debian packaging requirements.
-You will have to find out which `dh_` tool to call and when in order to conform to those requirements.
+You will have to find out *which* `dh_` tool to call, and *when*, in order to conform to those requirements.
 Can debhelper automatically figure out all possible things it can do instead of making you choose?
 Yes it can!

 In this tutorial we will show you how to use debhelper to its fullest.
 Your rules file will delegate all work to debhelper, and will become very small as a result.